viriditas-org/viriditas-org.github.io/README.md

 your machine, along with the [Bundler](https://bundler.io) gem.
 To install Bundler, `gem install bundler`.

-To install the dependencies required for the site to work, run `bundler install`.
-Then, when dependencies have been installed, run `bundler exec jekyll start` to serve the site.
+To install the dependencies required for the site to work, run `bundle install`.
+Then, when dependencies have been installed, run `bundle exec jekyll serve` to serve the site.
 View the resulting HTML at [`http://localhost:4000`](http://locahost:4000).

 ## Site organization